luni64/EncoderTool/README.md

 TeensyEncoderTool is a library to manage and read out rotary encoders connected either directly or via multiplexers.
 TeensyEncoderTool supports the common types of encoders (full / quad / half) and some variants.
 It provides periodic and limit modes and can invoke callbacks on value changes.

-# Work in progress, library currently not in a fuctional state
+# Work in progress, library currently not in a functional state